Employee Engagement Guide

-Employee engagement reflects employee experience.
+Employee engagement reflects the employee experience.

 Employee engagement is important for everyone who works at UO, including faculty, officers of administration, classified employees, graduate employees, and student employees.
 It represents an employee’s emotional commitment to an organization; it is reflected in an individual's effort and actions within the workplace.
 The degree to which someone is engaged at work directly impacts their employment experience, their individual effort and actions, and their overall sense of belonging.